 So it began—I started praying that my abuser would repent and receive God’s forgiveness so that he could one day return to the beautifully designed person God made him to be.
 In time, my heart softened and my anger began to subside.
 I actually started to pity him.
 Eventually, I realized I had accomplished the impossible.
 I had forgiven my attacker.

 I needed to forgive all who were involved in my betrayal.

 For me, the betrayal was multifaceted.
 For all victims, I think there are layers of betrayal.
 Friends who turn a blind eye or flat out ignore our cries for help.
-The doctor’s secretary, who watched me walk out of that office day after day, had to notice something was off.
+The doctor’s secretary, who watched me walk out of that office day after day, surely noticed something was off.
 Early on, I always smiled at her and made small talk on my way out.
 In the end, I walked out silent, head down, flooded with shame, sometimes not even bothering to filter my cries.